ePages-de/epages-devportal/_posts/2016/2016-11-30-what-its-like-to-be-an-agile-technical-writer.md

 The scrum teams work in sprints on a biweekly cycle.
 Believe it or not: the sprints of more than one team, most likely, have technical writing dependencies.
-Anything else would just be boring {% emoji smiley %}.
+Anything else would just be boring 😊.
 Be it new REST calls to be documented, wording for new features to be provided, a [blog post](https://developer.epages.com/blog) to be written, processes to be discussed, localization issues to be figured out...
 All those things might happen within the same time frame.
 But women are capable of multitasking, right?